 3 August 2011 Update: I made some changes to the 150-gallon tank based on a drawing provided to me by Craig Kaston.
 It corrects the number and location of frames and the 14-inch lugs, as well as adding the 30-inch lugs.
 Note that on 2 August, I also added some Don Hinton pictures of the 300-gallon tank..

 In the early 1950s, Douglas created a series of low-drag external fuel tanks and bombs.
 The latter became the Mk 8X series.
 The tanks came in three standard sizes: 150, 300, and 400-gallons.
-The number and orientation of the fins varied depending on the application.
-The 150-gallon tanks, after appearing initially on the A4D-1 and early F4Ds, appear to have found little operational application although the Douglas AD Skyraider and Grumman F9F-8 Cougar were qualified to carry them.
-The 400-gallon tank was primarily carried by later models of the A4D Skyhawk and was also the basis for the Douglas D-704 in-flight fueling store, which was often referred to by the Douglas design number.
+The number and orientation of the fins varied depending on the airplane and pylon station.
+The 150-gallon tanks, after appearing initially on the A4D-1 and early F4Ds, appear to have had limited operational use although the Douglas AD Skyraider and Grumman F9F-8 Cougar were qualified to carry them and the AD-5W often carried one of them.
+The 400-gallon tank was primarily carried by later models of the A4D Skyhawk and was also the basis for the Douglas D-704 in-flight fueling store, which was often referred to by the Douglas design number, and carried by the AD tankers for maximum giveaway.

-While the bombs became standard across the board, the 300-gallon fuel tanks were primarily utilized by Douglas aircraft, the AD Skyraider, A2D Skyshark, F3D Skyknight, F4D Skyray, and A4D Skyhawk early on.
+While the bombs became standard across the board, the 300-gallon fuel tanks were primarily utilized by Douglas aircraft: the AD Skyraider, A2D Skyshark, F3D Skyknight, F4D Skyray, and A4D Skyhawk.
 The other Navy aircraft that deployed in the 1950s like the F3H Demon, FJ-3/4 Furies, and F7U Cutlass carried custom low-drag tanks.
 Later fighters also had to be equipped with unique tanks to maximize the amount of fuel that they could carry: the F4H/F-4 wound up with two, a huge 600-gallon one on the center-line station and/or 370-gallon tanks on the outboard wing stations.
-However, the Douglas 300-gallon tank configuration did become standard on the Grumman A-6 and Vought A-7.
+However, the Douglas 300-gallon tank configuration did become standard on the Grumman A-6, Vought A-7, and Lockheed S-3.

 The number and orientation of the fins could be easily changed to the configuration required for a particular airplane's requirements.
 I had guessed that the aft end of the tank would have to be rotated to mount fins at 45 degrees.
 Gerry Whiteside provided the following: